ta05/VarsityTutors/Java/Emma Scally/README.md

 `{{1, 3, 2}, {0, 0, 0}, {4, 5, 6}}`

-A helper method, `numNonZeroRows`, has been provided for ou.
+A helper method, `numNonZeroRows`, has been provided for you.
 The method returns the number of rows in its two-dimensional array parameter that contain no zero values.

 Complete the `resize` method.
 Assume that `isNonZeroRow` works as specified.